Net.art: Critique of the art world

-During the heyday of net.art developments, particularly during the rise of global dot.com capitalism, the first series of critical columns appeared in German and English in the online publication Telepolis.
-Edited by writer and artist Armin Medosch, the work published at Telepolis featured American artist and net theorist Mark Amerika's "Amerika Online" columns.
-These columns satirized the way self-effacing net.artists (himself included) took themselves too seriously.
-In response, European net.artists impersonated Amerika in faux emails to deconstruct his demystification of the marketing schemes most net.artists employed to achieve art world legitimacy.
-It was suggested that "the duplicitous dispatches were meant to raise US awareness of electronic artists in Europe, and may even contain an element of jealousy."
+During the late-1990s dot-com boom, the online publication Telepolis published a series of German- and English-language columns on net art.
+Edited by writer and artist Armin Medosch, the material published at Telepolis included American artist and net theorist Mark Amerika's "Amerika Online" columns.
+These columns satirized the tendency of net.artists, Amerika himself included, to take themselves too seriously.
+In response, European net.artists impersonated Amerika in faux emails intended to deconstruct the marketing strategies used by net.artists seeking art-world legitimacy.
+Writing in The New York Times, Matthew Mirapaul suggested that the exchanges were intended to raise American awareness of European electronic artists and might also contain an element of jealousy.

-Many of these net.art interventions also tackled the issue of art as business and investigated mainstream cultural institutions such as the Tate Modern.
-Harwood, a member of the Mongrel collective, in his work Uncomfortable Proximity (the first on-line project commissioned by Tate) mirrors the Tate's own website, and offers new images and ideas, collaged from his own experiences, his readings of Tate works, and publicity materials that inform his interest in the Tate website.
+Many net.art interventions also addressed the relationship between art and cultural institutions such as Tate.
+Harwood, a member of the Mongrel collective, in his work Uncomfortable Proximity (the first online project commissioned by Tate), mirrored Tate's own website and introduced new images and ideas collaged from his own experiences, his readings of Tate works and publicity materials connected with the institution.